cmorman89/nyx-engine/README.md

     Nyx's role is often more subtle, as she works behind the scenes to shape the course of events in the universe​.

-- ### Moros (`MorosEntityManager`):
+- ### Moirai (`MoiraiECS`):
-  - Moros is the son of Nyx (Night), born without a father, and personifies the inexorable force of doom.
-He is the relentless power that drives all beings—mortal and divine alike—toward their fated end, embodying the inevitability of death and destiny.
-It is said that not even the gods, including Zeus, could defy the unyielding nature of Moros and the cosmic laws he represents​
+  - The Moirai are better known as the Fates and are children of Nyx (source depending).
+Together, the three sisters determine the destiny and fate of both mortals and divine beings, alike.
+    Clotho spins the thread representing the start of life; Lachesis allots the path that life will follow; and Atropos cuts the thread, ending that life's journey.

 - ### Aether (`AetherRenderer`):